 NeighborhoodScout's analysis shows that the Camelot / Bee Creek neighborhood has a greater concentration of residents currently enrolled in college than 97.9% of the neighborhoods in the U.S. With 20.9% of the population here attending college, this is very much a college-focused neighborhood.

-In addition, one of the unique characteristics of the Camelot / Bee Creek neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.
+In addition, the Camelot / Bee Creek neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.

 Also, one of the most interesting things about the Camelot / Bee Creek neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 50.2% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 95.3% of the neighborhoods in America.